Cubs crush Indians to send World Series to Game 7

 Russell fully earned his next four RBIs.

-The shortstop rocked a grand slam that traveled an estimated 434 feet over the wall in center to score Kyle Schwarber, Rizzo and Zobrist ahead of him to make it 7-0.
+The shortstop rocked a grand slam over the wall in center to score Kyle Schwarber, Rizzo and Zobrist ahead of him to make it 7-0.

 The bases-loaded blast gave Russell six RBIs for the game, which tied him with Bobby Richardson (1960), Hideki Matsui (2009) and Albert Pujols (2011) for most in a World Series game.

-Cleveland got their first hit and first run in the fourth when Jason Kipnis doubled to left-center and scored on Mike Napoli's single.
+Cleveland got their first hit and first run in the fourth when Kipnis doubled and scored on Mike Napoli's single.
+Kipnis homered in the fifth to make it 7-2.

 A two-run shot by Rizzo in the ninth and a last-gasp run by Cleveland closed out the contest.